 Certificate IV in Design CUA40715 - Foundation for Professional Portfolio Development

-The first part of this course will be spent investigating different areas of art and design, identifying your strengths and personal interests.
+Part one will be spent investigating different areas of art and design, identifying your strengths and personal interests.
 As the course progresses, you’ll have more freedom to specialise in your chosen area of design.
 This will help you grow as a designer and determine which design direction your academic path and future career may proceed.
 The course is fast-paced, fun, creative and it will encourage you to develop your artistic ability.
-This dynamic course will give you the opportunity to not only study in Australia, but to also experience Australia.
+You will learn a broad range of skills before tailoring the course to your personal area of interest and will ultimately help guide you in choosing the specialist undergraduate course best suited to you.

 You will develop research sketchbook work that reflects your personal strengths.
 You will manage your time and develop strategies to support your progressional aims.
 You will also practise presentation techniques you will be able to apply the understanding and skills you develop in this unit to support your progression to further study and to your art and design practice.
 Part one will enable you to develop an understanding of the key concepts which influence the creative intentions and practices of contemporary artists and designers.
 It will also encourage an awareness of environmental, global, social and political references which impact upon and can affect developments in areas of art, design and communication.